 As of December 31, 2020, aggregate commitments under the facility were \$1.335 billion.
 Pursuant to an amendment to the Revolving Credit Facility dated as of February 5, 2021 (the "Tenth Amendment"), the aggregate commitments under the facility were increased to \$1.485 billion.
-The facility includes an uncommitted accordion feature that allows us, under certain circumstances, to increase the size of the facility to up to \$2.0 billion.
+The facility includes an uncommitted accordion feature that allows the Company, under certain circumstances, to increase the size of the facility to up to \$2.0 billion.
+On September 30, 2021, in accordance with the accordion feature, the aggregate commitments under the facility were increased to \$1.510 billion.

 Pursuant to the Tenth Amendment, with respect to \$1.390 billion in commitments, the revolving period, during which period the Company, subject to certain conditions, may make borrowings under the facility, was extended from January 31, 2024 to February 4, 2025 and the stated maturity date was extended from January 31, 2025 to February 4, 2026.
-For the remaining \$95.0 million of commitments, the revolving period ends January 31, 2024 and the stated maturity is January 31, 2025.
+Subsequent to the Tenth Amendment, on April 12, 2021 an additional \$70.0 million of existing commitments were extended to these revolving period and stated maturity dates.
+On September 30, 2021, the aggregate commitments under the facility increased an additional \$25.0 million in accordance with the accordion feature.
+As a result, \$1.485 billion of total commitments are subject to these revolving period and stated maturity dates.
+For the remaining \$25.0 million of commitments, the revolving period ends January 31, 2024 and the stated maturity is January 31, 2025.